cloud21sak/SensorStreamingApplication/README.md

 This example application shows how to build flexible serverless backends for streaming data workloads.

 The software simulates a manufacturing facility with a backend application that processes the data of remote sensors for some batch processes.
-The frontend allows users to view realt-time or near realt-time sensor data per facility.
+The frontend allows users to view real-time or near real-time sensor data per facility.

 NOTE!!!: Running this application will incur costs.
-It uses applications not in the AWS Free Tier and generates large numbers of messages.
+It uses applications not in the AWS Free Tier and generates large number of messages.

 ## Requirements